 2.)
 Hold your dog’s paws

 Get your dog used to having their paws touched.
-By doing so, you ensure that they aren’t afraid from paw handling.
+By doing so, you ensure that they aren’t afraid of paw handling.

 3.)
 Trim hair